 Welcome to Backstage, the behind the scenes area to get agency news and updates.
-Please note that we are currently working remotely until we move into our new offices in Houston, TX.
+Please note that we are currently working remotely until we move into our new offices.
 Please use the following mailing address until further notice:

 Trendsetter Model Management

 Direct Line: 305-316-8757

 If requested, complete and sign the W-9 Form.

 Scan both the completed agreement and W-9 Form (not the instructions) preferably to .PDF format.